abidsy/Foursquare-API-and-Machine-Learning/README.md

 ## Foursquare API and Machine Learning
-For IBM Data Science Professional Certificate
+This project was completed as the capstone project of the IBM Data Science Professional Certificate.
+The raw python code and a jupyter notebook are both included.